+Across all of the generations — from boomers to zoomers — the most common concern is outliving retirement savings.
 While there are a plethora of surprise expenses that may arise during this period of life, you can prevent your retirement savings from going dry by anticipating expenses and doing some thoughtful planning beforehand.
-Check out these tips from financial experts to avoid running out of money and having the means to cover any unexpected payments that may arise during retirement.
+Check out these tips from financial experts to avoid running out of money in your golden years.

 Understand Your Spending Habits and Try To Cut Back Wherever Possible

 In order to ensure that you won’t run out of money during retirement, you first need to determine how much money you are currently spending.

 “This seems simple enough, but many people do not properly track their expenses and underestimate how much they’re spending monthly and annually,” said Steve Sexton, financial expert and CEO of Sexton Advisory Group.
 “Understanding how much money comes in versus how much goes out is the first step to cultivating lifelong financial habits that can improve the quality of your life, and ultimately, set you up for a more financially secure retirement.”

 Consider cutting back on expenses by cutting back on dining out, looking for cable alternatives, finding a less expensive phone or phone plan, and refinancing your mortgage to a lower interest rate.

 Ensure you will be set up to retire without fearing whether you have enough in your savings accounts by regularly contributing to retirement accounts and meeting the employer match at a minimum.